cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ### <a id='compile'></a>App fails to compile ###

+Verify that:

-* Verify that the amount of memory your app is configured to use is within the limit specified by the buildpack.
+* The memory your app is configured to use is within the limit specified by the buildpack.

-* Verify that your app uses the `PORT` environment variable and does not specify a port in any other way.
+* Your app uses the `PORT` environment variable and does not specify a port in any other way.

-* Verify that your app generally adheres to the principles of the [Twelve-Factor App](http://12factor.net) and [Prepare to Deploy an Application] (./prepare-to-deploy.html).
+* Your app generally adheres to the principles of the [Twelve-Factor App](http://12factor.net) and [Prepare to Deploy an Application] (./prepare-to-deploy.html).
 Your app might build in a way that works fine locally but fails in the cloud.
 These texts explain the kinds of adjustments that solve this kind of problem.

-* Alternatively, sometimes a Cloud Controller problem causes a compile failure.
+Alternatively, sometimes a Cloud Controller problem causes a compile failure.

 ### <a id='start'></a>App fails to start or scale ###

+Verify that:

-* Verify that you are pushing the app to a Cloud Foundry app space that has sufficient memory available for all instances of your app.
+*  You are pushing the app to a Cloud Foundry org that has sufficient memory available for all instances of your app.
+** Use `cf orgs` to see the names of your orgs and `cf org <org_name>` to see the memory alloted to the org where you are deploying.

-* Verify that components within Cloud Foundry can communicate with each other.
+* The components within Cloud Foundry can communicate with each other.
+** Look for log entries similar to "RTR can’t connect to NATS".
-Cloud networking issues can cause problems like this.
+Cloud networking issues are a possible source of problems like this.

 ## <a id='info'></a>Gathering Diagnostic Information ##